Khileshhhub/Cotton-Field-Weed-Detection/README.md

 Cotton Weed Detection using YOLO11m

 This project detects weeds and crops in cotton fields using a YOLO11m object detection model.
-It supports training a custom model on your dataset and running detections on new images or videos.
+It supports training a custom model on your dataset and running detections on images .

 1. Project Structure